 Cannabis Career Launch Micro-Credential Program

-This free, three-week micro-credential program provides job seekers with cutting-edge industry training to equip them with hands-on cannabis production skills and the work experience required to gain employment in the cannabis industry.
+This free, four-week micro-credential program provides job seekers with cutting-edge industry training to equip them with hands-on cannabis production skills and the work experience required to gain employment in the cannabis industry.

 “The Cannabis Career Launch program offered me extensive training and knowledge into many aspects of the cannabis industry and the confidence I needed to take the necessary steps to be successful in my new career.
 After completing the 3-week program, I was able to secure a placement at Truss Beverages, which led to a 12-month employment contract.
 I am extremely fulfilled working with a wonderful team of smart and passionate individuals, earning great wages, with room for advancement.
 I’m so happy I enrolled in this program!
 I’m proud of my accomplishments and highly recommend others with an interest in launching an exciting new career in a challenging and supportive environment do the same.”